-Vermont advanced to the ECAC Championships in Albany, N.Y., for the first time since 1996 after defeating Dartmouth in the ECAC Quarterfinals.
-The Cats were the most improved team in the country, by winning 12 more games than it did the previous season.
+Vermont advanced to the ECAC Championships in Albany for the first time since 1996 after defeating Dartmouth in the ECAC Quarterfinals.
+The Cats were the most improved team in the country, winning 12 more games than they did the previous season.
 Vermont defeated the No. 1 ranked team in the country for the first time in school history with a 3-2 victory at Minnesota-Duluth in October.

-A 1992 graduate of Harvard University, Sneddon is just the third coach in the last 48 years at Vermont.
+A 1992 graduate of Harvard University, Sneddon is just the third coach since 1965 at Vermont.
 He succeeded Mike Gilligan, who stepped down in April of 2003 after 19 years behind the Catamount bench.
-The head coach at Union College in Schenectady, N.Y. from 1998 to 2003, Sneddon was associated with the Union men's hockey program since 1993 when he was named an assistant under former head coach Bruce Delventhal.
+The head coach at Union College in Schenectady, New York from 1998 to 2003, Sneddon was associated with the Union men's hockey program since 1993 when he was named an assistant under former head coach Bruce Delventhal.

 Mitchell, a San Jose Sharks 2004 NHL draft choice, completed his career with 35 goals and 70 assists for 105 points.
-He signed a NHL contract with San Jose in March of 2007 and was one of the NHL's top rookies in 2007-08.
+He signed an NHL contract with San Jose in March of 2007 and was one of the NHL's top rookies in 2007-08.
 Mitchell has played in nearly 400 career NHL games and is currently a member of the Buffalo Sabres.

 In 2008-09, Viktor Stålberg became the fourth Catamount in program history to be named a finalist for the Hobey Baker Award, given annually to the top college hockey player in the country.
 Stålberg was also named a First Team NCAA All-American and signed a NHL contract with the Toronto Maple Leafs in April of 2009.
 He was the first UVM player to receive Hockey East First Team All-Star honors and ranked top-15 nationally in scoring with 46 points in his final season.

-The following year, Brayden Irwin became the sixth Catamount that has played for Sneddon in as many years to sign a NHL contract.
+The following year, Brayden Irwin became the sixth Catamount that has played for Sneddon in as many years to sign an NHL contract.
 Irwin also signed a two-year deal with the Maple Leafs in March of 2010 and spent the 2010-11 season with the AHL's Toronto Marlies.
-Irwin became the first Catamount to be named to the Hockey East All-Rookie Team in 2007 after netting 10 goals as a rookie.
+Irwin became the first Catamount to be named to the Hockey East All-Rookie Team in 2007.

 The Catamounts participate in several community service events each year.
-Those projects include volunteering at the local Ronald McDonald House, visiting children at Fletcher Allen Health Care and residents in local nursing homes, the Coach Sneddon Summer Cruise to benefit the Jarred Williams Foundation, the Travis Roy Foundation Wiffle Ball Tournament, Green Up Day, and volunteering for the Burlington Amateur Hockey Association, and Movember.
+Those projects include volunteering at the local Ronald McDonald House, visiting children at Fletcher Allen Health Care and residents in local nursing homes, the Travis Roy Foundation Wiffle Ball Tournament, Green Up Day, and volunteering for the Burlington Amateur Hockey Association.

 Sneddon has been very involved at the conference and national level in the sport of hockey.
-He served on the ECAC Executive Coaches Committee and the ECAC Strategic Planning Committee from 2001-03 and was Vice President of Convention Planning for the American Hockey Coaches Association (AHCA) from 2003-06.
+He currently serves on the NCAA Committee and was Vice President of Convention Planning for the American Hockey Coaches Association (AHCA) from 2003-06.
 Five years ago, proceeds from Vermont's "Midnight Madness" went to Hockey Coaches Care, the official charitable organization of the AHCA.
 He also is a member of the Executive Board for the Hockey Humanitarian Foundation.